Hobbit-Holes/Physics-Simulation-Engine/README.md

 ## Entity Component System

-In this part we have created a new folder called ESC where we have put two more folders.
-One will be used to store the components of our engine, such as Transform Component and the other will store the systems to be able to use those components.
+In this part we have created a system no manage the objects in a easier way.
+This approach, the Entity Component System, will let us create objects and apply some physics, transformations and more.
+We have two parts, the components with the information of th eobject and the system that manage these components.
 The first component we have created is <code>TransformComponent</code>, which gets the position, scale and rotation of a particular object.

 By this point we have seen two examples: [TrasformComponent 01](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/transform-component-01) and [TrasformComponent 02](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/transform-component-02) where we can check the good behaviour of our code and also, we have to do the exercise [Exercise 08](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/exercise-08) where we have to implement de library EnTT to our proyect in order to be able to register and use the entities to be able to use the components and systems we have created.
 And finally, we have to add the ESC paradigm to be able to use all the above.
 The result obtained is: